Drabie88/bootcamp/README.md

 ## Description

-This repository is hold challenges and notes along the way through this bootcamp.
+This repository is to hold challenges and notes along the way through this bootcamp process.

 ## Installation